watsonjt/guix-installer/README.md

      - REBOOT the computer if you mistype the password as it is assumed in the first file, setup_data is added for each password entry i.e. ..0/ ..1/ ..2/
 	- TODO - encrypt the password? use a service that allows you to type a pin and copy it to... ramfs,fifo,fd?
 	- TODO - add options to zerofill setup_data after auto-pass
+    - TODO - reexport linux-initrd, and have only the auto-pass-initrd and my-open proc...

 The restrictions are necessary becuase my custom device-mapper was throwing a type error.
 Instead of using my device-mapper, I used module reflection to replace the open-[type]-device call...
 The e2fsck error is almost certainly due to the hard-coded replacement of (open source targets) with the module-ref "open" replacing the type-determined open...